little flowers of faith

 Go West, young man!

 You get the whole history of travel and progress right there in these two pictures...
 Well, I'm being facetious.
 But the truth is that there is something so simple and natural in the cart on the left that you can't automatically say that "material progress is better"...
-Plus I'm not being fair because I'm not comparing apples to apples here, the photo on the left is a tool (and worked very well, thank you very much) and the other one on the right is a show-off toy, a sort of personal trophy (and a lot of fun).
+Plus I'm not being fair because I'm not comparing apples to apples here, the photo on the left is a tool (and works very well, thank you very much) and the other one on the right is a show-off toy, a sort of personal trophy.

 Wood Shelter - photo by Michele Szekely Twisted tree trunks - photo by Michele Szekely